The best local moving companies in Louisiana

 Before making your move, it’s helpful to understand how living expenses stack up between Louisiana and Texas.
 From housing and income to taxes and unemployment rates, this side-by-side comparison gives you a clearer picture of the financial differences that may impact your budget and lifestyle.
 Take a look at how the two states compare across key cost-of-living factors:

-- Get ready for a bigger monthly payment.
-Home prices in Texas are usually around 49% higher than what you’ll find in Louisiana.
+- Get ready for a higher monthly mortgage.
+You can expect home prices in Texas to be about 49% more than what you’ll find in Louisiana.

-- You’re likely to earn about 26% more in Texas than in Louisiana.
-That extra income could mean more savings or new investment opportunities once you move.
+- Great news — you’re likely to make about 26% more in Texas compared to Louisiana.
+That boost could translate to extra savings or new investment opportunities every month.

 How life is different in Texas vs. Louisiana